megamsys/devcenter.megam.io/_posts/2016-05-11-how-to-launch-travis-web.md

 * The travisweb is forked into your git repository

 ### Step-2 create SSHKey and launch the app
-* Then go to your MegamAfrica Dashboard
+* Then go to your MegamVertice Dashboard

 2. Click Marketplace on the top bar.Marketplace contains all the linux distros, applications, services and microservices which megamafrica supports.